A Bernstein type theorem for minimal hypersurfaces via Gauss maps: Benstein theorem for minimal hypersurfaces

 for all $\r>0$.
 Here, $A_i$ is the second fundamental form of $M_i$.
 Now we can complete the proof by following the steps in the proof of Theorem 2 of \cite{SS} in which Theorem 1 of \cite{SS} is replaced by Theorem \ref{M1Reg}. \end{proof}

 Recall that $\overline{\S}^{n-1}_+$ is the hemisphere of $\S^{n-1}$ defined by

 \begin{theorem} Let $M$ be an $n$-dimensional smooth oriented complete embedded minimal hypersurface in $\R^{n+1}$ with Euclidean volume growth.
 If the image under the Gauss map omits a neighborhood of $\overline{\S}^{n-1}_+$, then $M$ must be an affine hyperplane. \end{theorem} \begin{proof} Let us prove it by contradiction.
 Assume that $M$ is not affine.
 There is a sequence $r_{i}\rightarrow\infty$ such that $r_{i}^{-1}M$ converges to a minimal cone $C$ with integer multiplicity in the varifold sense.
 From Corollary \ref{Multione}, the support of $C$ is not a hyperplane.
 Namely, the singular set of $C$ is not empty.
-In this proof, we call $x$ a \emph{real} singular point of an integer varifold $T$ in Euclidean space if there is a tangent cone of $T$ at $x$ which is not a union of several planes with integer multiplicities.